lvillasen/RedPitaya-Hello-World/README.md

 - You may change the clock rate by editing the verilog *counter.v* code.

 - Reboot the Red Pitaya board to reinstall the permanent bitstream on the Zynq FPGA

+## 2. Trigger Counter Displayed on the LEDs

+### Usage

+- Clone the repositiry

+- Create a new project with Vivado (tested with Vivado v2019.1) see https://www.xilinx.com/support/download.html

+- Select the device xc7z010clg400-1

+- Add the constraint *Hello-World.xdc* and verilog *counter.c*  files from the repository.

+- Create a new Block Design according to the block shown in the Fig. 1.

+- Add the IP called *ZYNQ7 Processing System* from the menu and *Run Block Automation* with default options

+- In 'Sources' go to 'IP Sources' right-click on 'project1' and select 'Create HDL Wraper'

+- Proceed to run Synthesis, Implementation and Bitstream Generation

+- Find the bitstream file generated (you may use the command 'find . -name *bit')

+- Transfer the bitstream file  (*.bit)  to the Red Pitaya (you may use *sftp root@rp-ip and put *.bit)

+- Connect to the RedPitaya (*ssh root@rp-ip*)

+- Program the FPGA with the command *cat file_name.bit > /dev/xdevcfg*

+- The 8-bit LEDs will display a binary incremental counter at a rate of 1Hz

+- You may change the clock rate by editing the verilog *counter.v* code.

+- Reboot the Red Pitaya board to reinstall the permanent bitstream on the Zynq FPGA

+-